JacoboLansac/audits/solo/next-gen.md

 #### Description

-The `claimAuction()` performs external calls to arbitrary addresses inside a the for-loop that returns ether from non-winning bids.
+The `claimAuction()` performs external calls to arbitrary addresses inside a for-loop that returns ether from non-winning bids.
 A malicious contract can make a bid, and then have a `receive()` function that reverts, making the `claimAuction()` revert every time.
 The auction could never be claimed, and the bids would be locked in the contract.